snapwich/dev/README.md

 for using intellij remote ssh on osx or windows machines inside container (since it only supports linux currently)

-with a docker daemon running execute
+with a docker daemon running and docker cli and docker compose plugin available execute

 ```bash
 ./up